SharePoint/sp-dev-docs/README.md

 The SharePoint Framework (SPFx) is a page and part model that enables client-side development for building SharePoint experiences.
 It facilitates easy integration with the SharePoint data, and provides support for open source tooling development.

-The SharePoint Framework is still in initial Developer Preview, and it's still rough around the edges.
-As we work to improve the SharePoint Framework, we'd love your feedback!
+The SharePoint Framework now generally available.
+Please check more release details either from the [GA release notes](https://github.com/SharePoint/sp-dev-docs/wiki/Release-Notes-GA) or from the [Office Blog post](https://blogs.office.com/2017/02/23/sharepoint-framework-reaches-general-availability-build-and-deploy-engaging-web-parts-today/) around the GA release.
 If you find issues or have new ideas and suggestions for SharePoint Framework, make sure you submit them [here](https://github.com/SharePoint/sp-dev-docs/issues).
 We’ll also be monitoring [#spfx](http://sharepoint.stackexchange.com/tags/spfx/), [#spfx-webparts](http://sharepoint.stackexchange.com/tags/spfx-webparts/), and [#spfx-tooling](http://sharepoint.stackexchange.com/tags/spfx-tooling/) at [SharePoint StackExchange](http://sharepoint.stackexchange.com/) as well.

 ## Developer Preview Releases